AI marketing capacity and profit impact modelling

 Interpreting profit uplift

-Profit uplift is used in its broadest sense - sustainable commercial improvement driven by better use of scarce senior capacity, faster and higher-quality delivery, and more consistent execution.
+Commercial uplift is used in its broadest sense - sustainable improvement driven by better use of scarce capacity, faster and higher-quality delivery, and more consistent execution.

 Depending on context, this may appear as:

-The modelling framework remains consistent, even as the expression of impact varies by team, channel mix, and commercial model.
+The modelling framework remains consistent, even as the expression of impact varies by team, channel mix, client model, and commercial structure.

 From forecast to proof